-A luminaire shall have no electromechanical parts.
+A luminaire shall have no electromechanical parts e.g. motors, ventilators, conventional relays.

 8.2 Additional road luminaire requirements

 The protection rating of a road luminaire against external mechanical impacts shall be at least IK08 in accordance with the standard EN 62262:2011.